alanrob17/Portfolio/content/post/using-sql-server-to-create-json.md

 Once I got to this stage I realised that I had another problem.
 The data was just a flat table and instead of being 1 artist with many records each row repeated all of the artist's data for all of that artist's records.

 This is very frustrating so I am going to write a C# program to join the data correctly.

+To read more about creating a JSON data file see [JSON formatted record list.](https://blurt.netlify.app/creating-json-file-from-my-record-list-recorddbtojson/)